c-dilks/clas12-env/README.md

 The documentation for just using these environment modules has so far been [maintained at this wiki](https://clasweb.jlab.org/wiki/index.php/CLAS12_Software_Environment_@_JLab).

 ### Special Modules
 These two modules are required by many other modules to provide some 3rd-patry dependencies.
-No automated recipe currently exists for these installations, but they required only very standard procedures with no patching.
+No automated recipe currently exists for these installations, but they required only very standard build and/or install procedures with no patching.
 * system
   * sets `OSRELEASE` based on the operating system
   * sets `CLAS12_HOME` (only for convenience)